KainosSoftwareLtd/aws-api-gateway-demo/README.md

     export TF_VAR_DB_USERNAME=user
     export TF_VAR_DB_PASSWORD=pass

+(Skip this step if you already have the `microservices.pem` file in the ~/.ssh/ directory) To generate a key pair go to the AWS EC2 console > NETWORK & SECURITY > Key Pairs [(link for the eu-west-1 region)](https://eu-west-1.console.aws.amazon.com/ec2/v2/home?region=eu-west-1#KeyPairs:sort=keyName) and create a Key Pair named "microservices".
+Put the `microservices.pem` in the ~/.ssh/ directory.
+Then modify the permissions and add the key to the authentication agent.

+    chmod 600 ~/.ssh/microservices.pem
+    ssh-add -K ~/.ssh/microservices.pem

 Create the AWS infrastructure by running `TerraformInfrastructure.sh`:

     chmod +x TerraformInfrastructure.sh
     ./TerraformInfrastructure.sh

-(Skip this step if you already have the `microservices.pem` file in the ~/.ssh/ directory) To generate a key pair go to AWS EC2 console > NETWORK & SECURITY > Key Pairs ([link for the eu-west-1 region)](https://eu-west-1.console.aws.amazon.com/ec2/v2/home?region=eu-west-1#KeyPairs:sort=keyName) and create a Key Pair named "microservices".
-Put the `microservices.pem` in the ~/.ssh/ directory.

 Connect with the instances via SSH.